Amruta08/SEM7_MV/README.md

 # SEM7_MV
-About Repository containing the experiments of the course Machine Vision Sem 7 Mumbai University
+Repository containing the experiments of the course Machine Vision Sem 7 Mumbai University